Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Manly-Fairlight has 111 active public transport stops.
-These include both ferry and bus services.
-A total of 65 individual routes operate in the area, collectively serving 9,814 weekly passenger trips.
+These are a mix of ferry and bus services.
+There are 65 different routes operating in total, providing 9,814 weekly passenger trips collectively.

-Residents have excellent transport accessibility, with an average distance of 117 meters to the nearest stop.
-Service frequency averages 1,402 trips per day across all routes, equating to approximately 88 weekly trips per individual stop.
+Residents' accessibility to these stops is rated as excellent, with an average distance of 117 meters to the nearest stop.
+On average, there are 1,402 trips per day across all routes, which works out to approximately 88 weekly trips per individual stop.

 Frequently Asked Questions - Transport